 Effective Date: 09/01/2010

 An Office of the Ombuds shall be established by the Senate of Michigan Technological University.
 Its purpose shall be to provide confidential, impartial, informal conflict resolution services to faculty, staff and students prior to the filing of any formal grievance.
 The Ombuds office seeks to resolve conflicts through informal mediation efforts.
 Ombuds mediation efforts are to be terminated upon the filing of a formal grievance, at the request of the member of the university community seeking Ombuds services, or by the judgment of the Ombuds officer.
 Consultation with the Ombuds Officer will not preclude or impair other avenues of grievance, investigation, or adjudication available to faculty, staff and students.
-Included in the office is the processing of student complaints when other recourse has been exhausted and matters arising under the Board of Trustees Sex Discrimination/Sexual Harassment Policies.
+Included in the office is the processing of student complaints when other recourse has been exhausted.

 The Ombuds Officer shall report to the President, and may recommend policy changes to the President for consideration.